arushiballav24036/-Detection-and-Analysis-of-Phishing-Threats-with-Generation-of-Awareness-through-Data-Visualization/README.md

 ➤	Some devices (mobile/web) may show different click behavior

 ➤	Browsers such as Safari, Edge and Firefox have higher clicks

+Here is the snapshot of the objective 5

 # Conclusion
 From this study, it can be concluded that phishing attacks are continuously increasing and evolving, using multiple attack methods such as emails, malicious URLs, Business Email Compromise (BEC), social media, SMS, voice calls, and attachments.
 Overall, the project demonstrates that data-driven analysis and visualization can significantly improve understanding of phishing threats, support early detection, and guide organizations in implementing effective security measures.
 The study also shows that phishing impacts not only organizations and employees but also everyday users, making awareness and proactive prevention essential.